LawleyWorkshops/rit-oct17/introduction.md

 ![Slack notification settings](images/slack-notification-settings.png
 )

 Feel free to use the \#general channel to chat about the session as we go along.
-(Full disclosure, though: I won't stay logged into this workspace after DML is over, so it won't be a good place to ask me questions after that!)
+(Full disclosure: I won't stay logged into this workspace after the workshop is over, so while you can continue to chat with other participants, you won't be able to ask me questions there.
+Feel free to email me, though!)

 | [Main Page](README.md) | [Next: Using GitHub for Course Materials](usingGithub.md) |
 |--------------------------------|-----------------------------------------------------|

-***This page is part of Liz Lawley's [Fork Your Syllabus, You Slacker! : A DML Teach-In, 6 October 2017](https://dml2017.sched.com/event/0f03a40b042cc1a6f4e73a78a62d0305)***
+***This page is part of Liz Lawley's "RIT Teachers on Teaching" workshop, 11 October 2017***